 Cambridge - Andover is a very small town located in the state of Illinois.
 With a population of 3,753 people and just one neighborhood, Cambridge - Andover is the 408th largest community in Illinois.
-Much of the housing stock in Cambridge - Andover was built prior to World War II, making it one of the older and more historic towns in the country.
+Cambridge - Andover has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Cambridge - Andover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cambridge - Andover is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cambridge - Andover who work in office and administrative support (10.96%), sales jobs (9.50%), and teaching (8.94%).